cosmologicon/pygame-text/README.md

 arguments are passed.
 The two values in `anchor` can take arbitrary values between `0.0` and `1.0`.
 An `anchor` value of `(0,0)`, the default, means that the given position is the top left of the text.
 A value of `(1,1)` means the given position is the bottom right of the text.

+## Rotation

+	ptext.draw("hello world", (100, 100), angle=10)

+Keyword argument:

+* `angle`: counterclockwise rotation angle in degrees.
+Defaults to `0`.

+Positioning of rotated surfaces is tricky.
+When drawing rotated text with `ptext`, the anchor point, the position you actually specify, remains fixed, and the text rotates around it.
+For instance, if you specify the top left of the text to be at `(100, 100)` with an angle of `90`, then the Surface will actually be drawn so that its bottom left is at `(100, 100)`.

+If you find that confusing, try specifying the center.
+If you anchor the text at the center, then the center will remain fixed, no matter how you rotate it.

+In order to maximize reuse of cached rotated surfaces, the value of `angle` is rounded to the nearest multiple of `ptext.ANGLE_RESOLUTION_DEGREES`, which is set to `3` by default.
+Set it lower for more fine-grained control over rotation.
+It's recommended you set it only to values that divide evenly into 90 in floating-point representation.
+Such values include:

+	0.25 0.5 0.75 1 1.25 1.5 2 2.25 2.5 3 3.75 4.5 5 6 7.5 9 10 15 18 30

 ## Destination surface